brianhempel/active_record_union/README.md

 current_user.posts.union(Post.where("published_at < ?", Time.now))
 ```

-You can also chain `union` calls to UNION more than two scopes, though the UNIONs will be nested which may not be the prettiest SQL.
+We can also chain `union` calls to UNION more than two scopes, though the UNIONs will be nested which may not be the prettiest SQL.

 ```
 user_1.posts.union(user_2.posts).union(Post.published)